Taneti Maamau: 20202024

 In the 2022 Kiribati constitutional crisis, the government's treatment of judges was condemned by judicial bodies.
 In September 2022, Maamau indefinitely suspended Australian-born judge David Lambourne.
 The opposition saw this as a punishment for his wife, their leader Tessie Eria Lambourne.
 Maamau did the same of all three court of appeal judges and the chief justice after they ruled against Lambourne's deportation.

 Kiribati had no COVID-19 cases for the first two years of the pandemic.
 On 22 January 2022, the government announced a lockdown after people on the first passenger flight in 10 months tested positive.
 It spread to Tarawa, where a freelance journalist, Rimon Rimon, told Time magazine that many were unhappy with the government for opening its borders while there was an outbreak in Fiji.
 Maamau's office implored citizens to get vaccinations.
 At the time, only 50% were fully vaccinated.

 Maamau's government has backed deep sea mining, which puts it at odds with environmental groups.

 In March 2024, Reuters reported that Chinese police were working alongside I-Kiribati officers as part of China's plans to form security ties with the Pacific Islands.
 This was a point of contention for countries such as Australia and the US, who were concerned that China was trying to increase extraterritorial control and surveillance.

+2024present

 Pro-China relations, climate policy, and cost of living were major issues in the 2024 elections.
 Maamau was re-elected for Onotoa in the parliamentary elections, and for a third and final term in the presidential election with 55% of the vote.

 Personal life

 Maamau has served as a deacon of the Kiribati Uniting Church years before entering politics.
-He is married to Teiraeng Tentoa Maamau, a woman from Tabiteuea, with whom he has three children and two grandchildren.
+He was married to Teiraeng Tentoa Maamau, a woman from Tabiteuea, with whom he had three children and two grandchildren.
+She died in November 2025.